Nashville, Tennessee: Postwar development to end of 20th century

+Historically, Nashville zoning permitted the construction of duplex housing.
+In the 1980s and 1990s, Nashville lawmakers downzoned sections of Nashville to exclusively permit single-family housing.
+Proponents of these downzonings said they would raise home values.

 Since the 1970s, the city and county have undergone tremendous growth, particularly during the economic boom of the 1990s under the leadership of then-Mayor and later-Tennessee Governor, Phil Bredesen.
 Making urban renewal a priority, Bredesen fostered the construction or renovation of several city landmarks, including the Country Music Hall of Fame and Museum, the downtown Nashville Public Library, the Bridgestone Arena, and Nissan Stadium.

 Nissan Stadium (formerly Adelphia Coliseum and LP Field) was built after the National Football League's (NFL) Houston Oilers agreed to move to the city in 1995.
 The NFL team debuted in Nashville in 1998 at Vanderbilt Stadium, and Nissan Stadium opened in the summer of 1999.
 The Oilers changed their name to the Tennessee Titans and finished the season with the Music City Miracle and a close Super Bowl game.
-The St. Louis Rams won in the last play of the game.
+The St. Louis Rams won on the last play of the game.

 In 1997, Nashville was awarded a National Hockey League expansion team; this was named the Nashville Predators.
-Since the 2003–04 season, the Predators have made the playoffs in all but three seasons.
+Since the 2003–04 season, the Predators have made the playoffs in all but four seasons.
 In 2017, they made the Stanley Cup Finals for the first time in franchise history, but ultimately fell to the Pittsburgh Penguins, 4 games to 2, in the best-of-seven series.